joebew42/ex_chat/README.md

 ### DOING

+- Try to find a way to remove the shared state (the `UserSessionRegistry`) from the `UserSessions` Tests

 ### TODO

-- Try to find a way to remove the shared state from the `UserSessions` Tests
 - think to rename `clients` in `subscribers` in both `UserSession` and `ChatRoom` process
-- remove the `UserSession.exists?` function in favor of the `UserSession.find` function
 - as a `UserSession` I can join a chatroom
 - as a `UserSession` I can send messages to a chatroom
 - Think about to rename or remove `UserSessions.send` (it could be renamed in `UserSessions.notify` ???)